ParseGuy/GetOutlook/README.md

 (http://sourceforge.net/projects/getlive/).
 The interface almost backwards compatible to support drop-in replacement.

-The mail will be downloaded in mbox format, which is compatible with many mail programs.
+The mail will be downloaded in mbox format, where each foldername is represented as one file.
+Use these files to load in your favorite email program

 ## Installation

-Get the GetOutlook.py file and install the required python modules (mechanize etc) with your favorite python package installer.
+Use a Python 2.7 installation and install 2 extra packages (mechanize and configobj) with

+    pip install mechanize
+    pip install configobj

+Download GetOutlook.py with the sample config.
 Modify the config file with your desired options (see below) and start fetching.

 ## Usage